jaclu/tmux-menus/README.md

 ## Recent changes

-- Added Plugins inventory - (main menu) Lists defined plugins and items not supposed to be in plugins dir
+- Added Plugins inventory - (main menu) Lists defined plugins, install status and items not supposed to be in plugins dir
 - Added back arrows to previous menu / main (where applicable)
 - Extras - added Dropbox.
 It has been tested to work on Linux.
 - Added to Extras/Mullvad VPN - display status